This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Remove the pan from the heat and stir in the grapefruit juice, vanilla, and the zest (if using).
+- Remove the pan from the heat.
+Stir in the grapefruit juice, vanilla extract, and grapefruit zest.
+Let the mixture sit for 5 minutes.

 Notes